 While American seniors face a dark and stormy financial forecast, the companies that serve them have more tools than ever to help them plan and pay for their sunset years.
 A growing number of products and strategies are being used to help seniors facing the challenge of paying for retirement and post-retirement that can include very costly long term care stays.

 Seniors have always presented unique challenges to companies that develop products for them.
 For long term care, underwriting morbidity factors can be more revealing than mortality factors.
 Recent advancements in epigenetic testing have added even greater insight and convenience for seniors who are looking for insurance-based financial solutions.
-In the growing area of settling a life insurance policy through the secondary market to help pay for long term care, these underwriting insights and technological advancements give seniors a major edge in their ability to maximize the value of their policy exchange.
+In the growing area of settling a life insurance policy through the secondary market to help pay for long term care, be that in-home care or within an assisted living setting, these underwriting insights and technological advancements give seniors a major edge in their ability to maximize the value of their policy exchange.

 People buy insurance to protect insurable interests from financial hardship if they were to die.
 Life insurance policies can also be exchanged on the secondary market to pay for extended care and long term care.
-Going back to 1911 when the United States Supreme Court ruled that life insurance is an asset and legally recognized as the personal property of the owner, the use of life insurance to pay for health and long term care expenses has been an evolving practice for over a century.
+Going back to 1911 when the United States Supreme Court ruled that life insurance is an asset and legally recognized as the personal property of the owner, the use of life insurance to pay for health and long term care expenses, be this at an has been an evolving practice for over a century.

 One traditional product, long term care insurance, remains a small part of the solution.
 According to the American Association for Long-Term Care Insurance only eight million Americans have policies, less than one-sixth of all Americans older than 65.
 By comparison, there are over 150 million life insurance policies currently in force.
 According to the Life Insurance Settlement Association, almost nine of ten universal life insurance policies will be abandoned before paying out a death benefit.
 In fact, on an annual basis, seniors own $187 billion of life insurance death benefit that could be exchanged through the secondary market instead of lapse or surrender-but the majority of these seniors are unaware of the settlement market as a better alternative for their policy.